The Best Pizza in Every State

 via tripadvisor.com

 No frills or fancy ingredients here.
-At Steve’s Pizza in Miami, you’ll order at the counter, then head to a graffitied booth to await your slice of heaven.
-And heaven it is: Served on a paper plate, your New York–style slice of pie is just the right amount of greasy, gooey, cheesy, and saucy to satisfy any craving.
-All the deliciousness of New York pizza, none of the winter.
-Ready for something sweet?
-Head to one of the best ice cream shops in every state.
+At Steve’s Pizza in Miami, you’ll order at the counter, then head to a graffiti-covered booth to await your slice of heaven.
+And heaven it is: Served on a paper plate, your New York–style pizza is just the right amount of greasy, gooey, cheesy and saucy to satisfy any craving.
+This Florida favorite offers all the deliciousness of New York pizza, with none of the winter.

 Georgia: Antico